Gunning, New South Wales: Transportation

 Gunning was originally a coach stop, and service centre for the surrounding farms mainly growing Merino sheep.
 It has a police station and court house, post office, and school.

-The Main South railway from Sydney arrived in 1875 and was completed through to Albury in 1882.
-Gunning railway station is served by one daily NSW TrainLink XPT service in each direction operating between Sydney and Melbourne, and one weekly Xplorer service operating between Sydney and Griffith.
+The Main Southern railway line from Sydney arrived in 1875 and was completed through to Albury in 1882.
+Gunning railway station is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and two weekly Xplorer service operating between Sydney and Griffith.

 Its main streets were built very wide, for the time of horse and bullock-drawn wagons.
 This served the town well when the main highway between Sydney and Melbourne carried cars and trucks through, until the Hume Highway by-pass was completed on 5 April 1993.
 The town has been able to resume a more rural pace of life, and develop something of an industry in providing bed and breakfast accommodation.

 The establishment of the main trunk telegraph line is remembered by the Telegraph Hotel.

 Attractions

-A feature of the town is Bailey's Garage, once a very busy General Motors-Holden dealership.
+A feature of the town is Bailey's Garage, once a very busy Holden dealership.
 One long exterior wall carries large images of nine notable Holden models.

+Climate

+Rainfall records have been kept since 1886 at the Gunning Rural Supplies, elevation 578 m.
+It is generally wetter than Goulburn, particularly in the winter and early spring, though not as pronounced as that in Yass.